kubeshark/docs/src/pages/en/self_hosted.md

 ## SAML / SSO
 You can connect **Kubeshark** to your corporate IDP.
 Please reach out to us to configure **Kubeshark** to use your corporate IDP.

+## Approved Domains

+As a temporary solution, you can set the approved domains in Kubeshark's config file.
+Any login email with a domain that is not in the approved domains list will be rejected.

 ## Required Configuration Block
 To activate the Ingress feature, modify the following fields in the `ingress` block under the `tap` config: